One of the founders behind Patagonian bottled water brand Apsu explains why its price tag is so high.

 While the drink can be enjoyed alone, because it has such a light taste it is very good to pair with food too.

-“An awesome pairing is chocolate,” he revealed.
+“An awesome pairing is chocolate,” he said.
 “When you try water with chocolate, it’s quite an experience.”

 Who buys $140 water?

-According to Francesco, Apsu has so far attracted a wide range of clientele, all with their own reasons for purchasing the water.
+According to Giangrandi, Apsu has so far attracted a wide range of clientele, all with their own reasons for purchasing the water.

-He said: “Some buy it out of pure curiosity.
+“Some buy it out of pure curiosity.
 They want to understand why it is so expensive.
 Others choose it because of the beautiful bottle, which is really quite something.
-If people are hosting a high-end reception, they want to have bottles that look good on the table.”
+If people are hosting a high-end reception, they want to have bottles that look good on the table,” Giangrandi said.

 For others, it is a matter of taste.